SOFR Academy: Foundation

 Founded in 2020, SOFR Academy was established by Marcus A. Burnett, a former interest rate trader and capital markets consultant who began his career at the Commonwealth Bank.
-The firm initially focused on economic education in connection with reference rate reform, and in 2021, expanded their concentration in response to a request by ten U.S. regional banks for the development of a credit spread supplement for SOFR.
+The firm initially focused on economic education in connection with reference rate reform, and in 2021, expanded their concentration through the development of benchmark credit spread reference rates that can be used with risk-free rates.